iterative/dvc.org/content/blog/2022-05-31-may-22-community-gems.md

 Here are some explanations around how `dvc pull` and `dvc checkout` work.

-- `dvc pull` fetches data from your remote cache and adding it to your local cache
+- `dvc pull` fetches data from your remote cache and adds it to your local cache
 - `dvc checkout` syncs data from your local cache to your workspace